-Our goal at this point in our careers is to photograph about 13 to 18 weddings in a given year.
-In the “old days” of film (call me if you want to know what that is) we could easily do upwards of 30 or more in one year.
+Our goal at this point in our careers is to photograph about 13 to 15 weddings in a given year.
+In the “old days” of film (call me if you want to know what film is) we could easily do upwards of 30 or more in one year.

 As mentioned earlier, Michael has also been one of those “for hire” photographers with dozens of weddings shot “on the side” for one of the big box wedding companies.
 So he knows what he’s talking about in regard to their quality of work and their customer service too.

 Since the average “digital wedding” takes our studio more than 60 hours or more to complete and for quality control purposes, under no circumstances will we photograph more than 20 weddings in a year.
-Our work (and the quality of your wedding images) would have to suffer greatly and that is simply NOT an option for us.
+Our work (and the quality of your wedding images) would have to slow down and that is simply NOT an option for us.

 So you can see we are much harder to book now than we used to be since we have to limit our availability to keep our image quality at our extremely high level.